Davphla/corewar-hackathon/workshop/README.md

 You have to beat every opponents with

 ## 1 - Survivor
-Opponent : Bomber
+Opponent : unnamed
-Strenght : Extremely aggressive
+Strenght : Extremely passive
 Weakness : Never says live

 ## 2 - Attack